NexPlayer/Android-SDK/getting-started.md

 ## Storing Streaming Content for Offline Playback

 In some circumstances, media player users may want the option to download and store streaming content to be played back when they are offline and cannot access a network.
-A developer can now offer users this feature with the NexPlayer™ SDK.
+A developer can now offer users this feature with the NexPlayer SDK.

 > **Warning** This feature is only currently supported for VoD content that is provided with the HLS and DASH protocols.